OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 # Quickstart an OCaml app project using Dune

-(adapted from @bobbypriambodo's post [here](https://medium.com/@bobbypriambodo/starting-an-ocaml-app-project-using-dune-d4f74e291de8))

-Let's explore how to start building an OCaml project.
-The project we will be building is a To-Do List app, which connects to a PostgreSQL database as its datastore.
-However, this post will only cover initializing and bootstrapping the project.
-Specifically, we will be setting up Dune to build our app.
+*Updated June 2022*

+Once you're done playing with OCaml snippets online, you'll want to build an actual OCaml project.
+Let's go through the process of doing so.

 ## Requirements

-To be able to follow this tutorial, you would need to have opam, the OCaml package manager, installed.
+To be able to follow this tutorial, you need to have `opam`, the OCaml package manager, installed.
-Consult the official docs on how to install it on your machine.
-I recommend using your OS package manager.
+Follow the basic instructions [here](https://ocaml.org/docs/up-and-running) to install `opam`.

 You can verify your opam installation with the following command: